-The Corporation has change in control agreements with each of its executive officers.
+The Corporation has change in control severance agreements with each of its executive officers, which were most recently updated in July 2014.
 If a change in control occurs (as defined in the agreements) and the executive thereafter terminates employment under circumstances specified in the agreements, the executive is entitled to certain severance benefits.
-Severance benefits for Mr. M. Batten consist of the sum of his annual base salary (as defined in the agreement) in effect immediately prior to the circumstances giving rise to his termination, plus his most recent annual bonus, times a multiple of 2.5.
-Severance benefits for other Named Executive Officers would consist of the sum of the executive's annual base salary (as defined in the agreements) in effect immediately prior to the circumstances giving rise to the executive's termination, plus the executive's most recent annual bonus, times a multiple which is the lesser of 2.0 (1.5 for Mr. Bratel) or the number of whole and fractional years between the termination date and the executive's normal retirement date.
+Severance benefits for Named Executive Officers would consist of the sum of the executive's annual base salary (as defined in the agreements) in effect immediately prior to the circumstances giving rise to the executive's termination, plus the greater of the executive's target annual bonus for the fiscal year of termination or annual bonus for the fiscal year preceding termination (or, if no annual bonus was paid in that year, the average of the annual bonuses for the three fiscal years preceding termination), times a multiple (2.5 for Mr. J. Batten, 2.0 for Messrs.
+Eperjesy and Feiertag, and 1.5 for Mr. Bratel and Ms. Wilcox).
 In addition, the executive would be entitled to the cash value over the exercise price of any shares of common stock subject to unexercised stock options held by the executive, all performance stock and performance stock unit awards would vest and fringe benefits would continue for 24 months following termination.
 The agreements are specifically designed to avoid having benefits exceed the limitations and provisions of Section 280G of the Internal Revenue Code.